unclejack/debian2docker/README.md

 6. We can still disallow the installation of software in the live environment - NO package installation!
 7. Packages may be customized easily by rebuilding them from sources when needed.
 8. We can build debian2docker in a Debian container running debian2docker.

-The goal remains the same: running Docker to run Docker containers.

 ### Features